World Uyghur Congress: Steering Committee

-President
+Former President

 Dolkun Isa is a former student-leader of the pro-democracy demonstrations at Xinjiang University in 1988.
 He founded the Students' Science and Culture Union at the university in 1987 and worked on programs to eliminate illiteracy and to promote science and to lead other students in East Turkestan.
 He was then dismissed from university but completed his physics degree via independent study, and went on to receive a master's degree in Politics and Sociology from Gazi University in Turkey and a degree in Computer Science in Munich, Germany.
 After enduring persecution from the Chinese government, Isa fled China in 1994 and sought asylum in Europe, and became a citizen of Germany in 2006.

+During the General Assembly held in Sarajevo from 24 to 27 October 2024, Turghunjan Alawudun was chosen to succeed Dolkun as president.

 Former Presidents

 Erkin Alptekin (born 4 July 1939 in Kashgar) is a Uyghur activist.
 From Germany, he has helped found many Uyghur nationalist organizations, the best known of which are the Unrepresented Nations and Peoples Organization (UNPO) and the World Uyghur Congress.
 Alptekin is the son of Isa Alptekin, who opposed both East Turkistan Republic(s) and sought ‘autonomy’ for the Uyghurs under the Republic of China.
-After the Peaceful Liberation of Xinjiang in 1949 and succession by the new People's Republic of China, Alptekin's family fled to Srinagar in Jammu and Kashmir.
+After the incorporation of Xinjiang into the People's Republic of China in 1949 and succession by the new People's Republic of China, Alptekin's family fled to Srinagar in Jammu and Kashmir.
 There he attended Catholic school and then Convent College, completing his studies in the Institute of Journalism in Istanbul.
 Alptekin is based in Germany.

 Rebiya Kadeer (born 15 November 1946) is an ethnic Uyghur, businesswoman and political activist.
 Born in the city of Altay of China, Kadeer became a millionaire in the 1980s through her real estate holdings and ownership of a multinational conglomerate.
 Kadeer held various positions in China's parliament and other political institutions before being arrested in 1999 for, according to Chinese state media, sending confidential internal reference reports to her husband, who worked in the United States as a pro-Xinjiang independence broadcaster.
 After she fled to the United States in 2005 on compassionate release, Kadeer assumed leadership positions in overseas Uyghur organizations such as the World Uyghur Congress.
 Kadeer speaks Uyghur and Mandarin Chinese.